Yasamin-Nourijelyani/CfDNAfragmentomics/README.md

 categorized as cancerous cfDNA.
 The *nucleosomeDensityPlot* function written by the author makes use of the `ggplot` R package to plot the size distribution of the cfDNA for patient and control data.
-The python script *nucleosome_occupancy.py* is written by Jonathan Broadbent.
+The python script *nucleosome_occupancy.py* is written with significant contribution from Jonathan Broadbent.
 This package contains significant contributions by Dr.Jared Simpson and Jonathan Broadbent, who are the supervisors of this package development.
 Contributions include: suggestion about using non-parametric tests